 - The positioning of filters and power supplies

 - Interference, or disturbances of all frequencies

 - Loose Assembly

 Control Panel specifications are key to matching load and operating conditions with electrical protection and efficiency.
 Nameplate provides important information relevant to its selection and application.
 Front panels and faceplates may include metal or plastic substrates, depending on the application specifications, and can be mounted with studs, adhesives, or fasteners.
 Digital or screen-printed graphics provide visual guidance for operators and incorporate the labeling of operator devices to ensure usability.
 Therefore, faceplates must have the durability necessary to remain readable for the life of the asset.

-All control panel inspection and testing are done against the approved drawings, purchase order specifications, purchasers or company standards, and within the practices and rules of the country, state or province, and any government decrees, laws, ordinance, or regulation as may apply.
+All control panel inspection and testing are done against the approved drawings, purchase order specifications, purchasers or company standards, and within the practices and rules of the country, state, or province, and any government decrees, laws, ordinances, or regulations as may apply.

-The applicable codes and specifications for a control panel that is under the construction process is:
+The applicable codes and specifications for a control panel that is under the construction process are: